News

 Medical tools are pictured in an exam room at a health clinic in Calgary on Friday, July 14, 2023.
 THE CANADIAN PRESS/Jeff McIntosh

-The Canadian Medical Association wants to eliminate sick note requirements by companies for employees with short-term minor illnesses.
+The Canadian Medical Association wants to eliminate sick note requirements by companies for employees with short-term minor illnesses, saying they burden physicians with unnecessary administrative tasks.

-In a new position paper, the CMA calls for legislative changes to restrict the requirement for sick notes and promote alternatives such as self-certification and flexible leave policies.
+The CMA's position paper calls for legislative changes to restrict the requirement for sick notes and promote alternatives such as self-certification and flexible leave policies.

-It says the move aims to ease the administrative burden on health care providers and improve patients' access to care and the overall efficiency of the health care system.
+Adopting those changes would ease the administrative burden on health-care providers and improve patients' access to care and the overall efficiency of the health-care system, the association said.

 This report by The Canadian Press was first published Oct.
 28, 2024.